Some things in life you can plan for. Others you can’t. Unexpected expenses can’t be predicted - and can play havoc with

 Create a separate emergency fund for travel in case you miss any transport links.

 Apart from the hints and tips shared so far in this guide, what else can you do to avoid unexpected expenses?
 One way could be to assume the worst will happen and prepare for it.

 - Sell unwanted goods.
 Those items you no longer use could be sold for a tidy sum on eBay or Facebook Marketplace.
 You might not make a fortune - but at least you’ll be able to top up your emergency fund.

 - Reduce your debt.
 Money you’re spending on loans or credit card bills is money you can’t use to pay unexpected expenses.
 Budgeting to reduce what you owe, or consolidating your debt into more manageable payments, could provide the extra breathing space you need.

 - Find an additional income stream.
 Taking on another job (even if just for a short period) is a great way to shore up your coffers.
 Even working just two evenings a week could make a huge difference to your savings.

 About Salad Money

-We specialise in providing small short-term loans to key workers who might struggle to get credit elsewhere.
+We specialise in providing small short-term loans to employed people across the UK who might struggle to get credit elsewhere.
 To do this, we use a system called Open Banking which allows us to assess applications without the need for a credit check.